AtamMN/panthegift/README.md

-# 🎁 Panthegift — Celebrate Every Moment
+# 🎁 Panthegift — All Special Gifts In One Place

 **Panthegift** is your one-stop online destination for finding thoughtful, unique, and beautifully curated gifts for all special occasions.
 Whether it’s a birthday, anniversary, wedding, graduation, or just a way to say "thank you", Panthegift has you covered.